 - Oops!Something went wrong.Please try again later.

-Bank of Montreal (TSE:BMO) will pay a dividend of CA$1.06 on the 26th of November.
-Based on this payment, the dividend yield will be 3.3%, which is fairly typical for the industry.
+The board of Bank of Montreal (TSE:BMO) has announced that it will pay a dividend of CA$1.06 per share on the 26th of November.
+This means the dividend yield will be fairly typical at 3.3%.

-Looking forward, earnings per share is forecast to rise by 13.8% over the next year.
-Assuming the dividend continues along recent trends, we think the payout ratio could be 36% by next year, which is in a pretty sustainable range.
+Over the next year, EPS is forecast to expand by 14.1%.
+If the dividend continues on this path, the payout ratio could be 36% by next year, which we think can be pretty sustainable going forward.

 Bank of Montreal Has A Solid Track Record

 The company has been paying a dividend for a long time, and it has been quite stable which gives us confidence in the future dividend potential.
-Since 2011, the dividend has gone from CA$2.80 to CA$4.24.
-This implies that the company grew its distributions at a yearly rate of about 4.2% over that duration.
+The first annual payment during the last 10 years was CA$2.80 in 2011, and the most recent fiscal year payment was CA$4.24.
+This means that it has been growing its distributions at 4.2% per annum over that time.
 While the consistency in the dividend payments is impressive, we think the relatively slow rate of growth is less attractive.

 Our Thoughts On Bank of Montreal's Dividend

 Overall, we don't think this company makes a great dividend stock, even though the dividend wasn't cut this year.
 With cash flows lacking, it is difficult to see how the company can sustain a dividend payment.
-We would be a touch cautious of relying on this stock primarily for the dividend income.
+We don't think Bank of Montreal is a great stock to add to your portfolio if income is your focus.

 Investors generally tend to favour companies with a consistent, stable dividend policy as opposed to those operating an irregular one.
-At the same time, there are other factors our readers should be conscious of before pouring capital into a stock.
-Earnings growth generally bodes well for the future value of company dividend payments.
-See if the 11 Bank of Montreal analysts we track are forecasting continued growth with our free report on analyst estimates for the company.
+Still, investors need to consider a host of other factors, apart from dividend payments, when analysing a company.
+Companies that are growing earnings tend to be the best dividend stocks over the long term.
+See what the 11 analysts we track are forecasting for Bank of Montreal for free with public analyst estimates for the company.
 Looking for more high-yielding dividend ideas?
 Try our curated list of strong dividend payers.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.